CITE: Evaluating Threats

 To delete a scoring option, follow these steps:

-3. Select the scoring model to be edited, and click on the Scoring Categories tab.
+- Select the scoring model to edit and click the Scoring Categories tab.

-4. Select the scoring category to be edited, and click on the Scoring Options tab.
+- Select the scoring category to edit and click the Scoring Options tab.

-5. Select the scoring option to be deleted and click on the Trash Can Icon next to the scoring option.
+- Select the scoring option to delete and click the Trash Can next to the scoring option.

 Actions